lakhloufianass/ListPartition/README.md

 In order to test the project you can import the project to the IDE as a maven project and go to the Main class in com.partition and comment from the line 12 to 24 and uncomment line 25.
   > customizeTest()

-You can then play with the values and parameter as you want 😄.
+You can then launch the main class as a java application and play with the values and parameter in the functiion as you want 😄.

-otherwise you can run the project from the command line with the following command :
+Otherwise you can run the project from the command line with the following command :

 > mvn exec:java -Dexec.mainClass="com.partition.Main"